Published by Harvard University Press, 2001

 Seller: Anybook.com, Lincoln, United Kingdom

-Condition: Fair.
+Condition: Poor.
 This is an ex-library book and may have the usual library/used-book markings inside.This book has soft covers.
-Clean from markings.
-In fair condition, suitable as a study copy.
+Book contains pencil markings.
+In poor condition, suitable as a reading copy.
+Library sticker on front cover.
 Please note the Image in this listing is a stock photo and may not match the covers of the actual item,400grams, ISBN:9780674005822.

 Published by Harvard University Press, 2001